 Many of us are not able to see our family and friends for the holidays.
 Let them know you are thinking about them by purchasing a gift card from one of their favorite local restaurants or shops.
 Buying a gift card helps provide local, small businesses with necessary upfront cash flow while allowing your family and friends to choose their own adventure.

 Many local makers and artists relied on in-person holiday markets for sales.
 There are still a handful markets that are thriving outside.
-Shopping at these outdoor markets, like the Berkeley Flea Market, provide socially distanced in-person shopping experiences with your favorite local makers and artists.
+Shopping at these outdoor markets provide socially distanced in-person shopping experiences with your favorite local makers and artists.